 Range systems - relationship

+S-101 Geo feature: Range System (N) (S-101 DCEG Clause 15.6)

-S101 Geo feature: Range System (C) (S-101 DCEG Clause 15.6)The guidance for the encoding of range systems remains unchanged in S-101.
+S-101 Association: Range System Aggregation (N) (S-101 DCEG Clause 25.13)

+The guidance for the encoding of range systems remains unchanged in S-101.
 See S-101 DCEG clause 15.1.1.

 Where the components of a range system have been aggregated using the S-57 collection object C_AGGR, this will be converted during the automated conversion process to an instance of the S-101 feature Range System.
 The Range System and its individual components will be aggregated using the named association Range System Aggregation (see S-101 DCEG clause 25.13).